EECS448-KitchenUtensils/DefinitelyNotProject3/readme.md

 Most of the project documentation is on the Wiki attached to this repository.

 *Notice* The tests can only be ran from the server solution file in visual studio.
+*Notice* This project consists of two parts: A Unity project and a Visual Studio solution.
+The Visual Studio solution **must be built first**.
+If this procedure is not followed, Unity will not build.

 File Hierarchy Overview
 * CHESSx4